 My wife has always been disappointed with the selection of plants and seeds for sale during the spring planting season.
-She has purchased gardening books in the past and knew about all of these unconventional types of the staples like tomatoes, corn and melons so she knew what kinds were available.
+She has purchased gardening books in the past and knew about all of these unconventional types of the staples like tomatoes, corn and melons so she knew what others kinds were available.

 After surfing the internet for a while she stumbled upon a fairly local company that sold organic seeds and they offered a wide selection of vegetable types, many we hadn’t even heard of before.
 Being the holistic person she is my wife was all excited and ready to start this journey of gardening by seed instead of plants.
 The seeds cost less than two dollars a package and each package had a few seeds.
 Compare the price to what the plants cost at the hardware store and there certainly is an opportunity to save some money while growing your own veggies at home.

 One cautionary tip when choosing seeds or plants, make sure that the variety you are interested in will grow properly in your area.
 There are so many climate zones that it really is in your best interest to double check what you want to grow has a chance at success where you live.
 The good thing is that the USDA has a handy little hardiness zone map that will provide all the reassurances that you need.

 Obviously sprouting seeds would be more difficult than just digging a hole and planting a vegetable plant, but she was up to the challenge and the kids were anxious to help.
 She found a nice little greenhouse for under $100 that was portable, which just added to its appeal.
 We walked the property and found a spot right next to the horse’s area that provided abundant sunshine as well as some protection from the wind that we always seem to get in the summer here.